 While the control board is the brain of the defrost system, it’s the timer that actually makes the heater turn on throughout the day.
-If the defrost heater isn’t turning on, this may be the culprit.
+This may be the culprit if the defrost heater isn’t turning on.

-If your refrigerator won’t get cold but freezer works, try advancing the timer dial to defrost cycle.
-If the heater doesn’t come on within 30 minutes, the defrost timer should be replaced.
+If your LG refrigerator won’t get cold but freezer works, try advancing the timer dial to defrost cycle.
+The defrost timer may need to be replaced if the heater doesn’t come on within 30 minutes.

 #5 – Broken Thermistor

 Thermistors are what monitor your refrigerator’s temperature and relay the information to the main control board.
 If the temperature is too high or low, the control board turns the compressor on or off.
 A broken thermistor will cause the compressor to run too often or not enough leading to improper temperatures.

 Pay close attention when the digital control panel on your refrigerator displays letters and numbers that look like an entirely different language.
 These error codes could mean that your LG refrigerator isn’t cooling and may need service.